cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 #### `OnLogSample()`

-Called the first time a sample is available.
-This call will normally stay active as long as the orchestrator is running.
-If disconnected, the orchestrator will not reconnect unless restarted.
+Called for each trial, at the start of the trial.
+The first data received are the parameters.
-Data samples are provided by the orchestrator in the request stream.
+Data samples are provided in the request stream following the parameters.
+The stream is maintained for the duration of the trial.

-Metadata: None
+Metadata:

+-   `trial-id`: UUID of the trial that is the source of the data.

 #### `Version()`